Dental analysis in archaeology: Diet and disease

-When there is a large sample size, tracking changes in dentition over many generations can show how diets and lifestyles were changing, and this line of inquiry has been successful in many cases.
-An example of one that looked at enamel hypoplasia was conducted by Starling and Stock who looked at the hypoplasias of five populations in the Nile Valley from different time periods.
+When there is a large sample size, tracking changes in dentition over many generations can show how diets and lifestyles changed, this line of inquiry has been successful in many cases.
+An example that looked at enamel hypoplasia was conducted by Starling and Stock who examined the hypoplasias of five populations in the Nile Valley from different time periods.
 The population from 13,0000 to 15,000BCE had fewer hypoplasias that the proto-agriculturalist population of 5000-4000 BCE, which demonstrates that the period in which early agriculture emerged was one with high levels of stress.
 In a similar vein, dental remains of a population from Roman Cibalae were analysed and revealed a significantly higher frequency of enamel hypoplasias in females than males.
-This has been interpreted as showing that the women in the area were worse off in terms of diet and disease.
+This has been interpreted as showing that women in the area were worse off in terms of diet and disease.

-Some hypoplasias are related to inherited conditions too.
+Some hypoplasias are related to inherited conditions.
 Stress is not the sole cause.
-Additionally, when hypoplasias do occur the severity of the hypopplasia does not directly correlate to the severity of stress - characteristics such as tooth morphology, enamel structure, and developmental timing and speed are all factors as well.
+Additionally, when hypoplasias do occur, the severity of the hypopplasia does not directly correlate to the severity of stress - characteristics such as tooth morphology, enamel structure, developmental timing and speed are all factors as well.
 As a result, it is necessary to use multiple teeth types to infer the stress that an individual may have experienced.

-Tooth wear is another key feature of dental remains that can be analysed to infer past diets.
+Tooth wear is another feature of dental remains that can be analysed to infer past diets.
 Wear that is the result of natural contact between upper and lower teeth is called attrition, and wear that is the result of external objects like food coming into contact with the teeth is called abrasion.
-The wear is further subdivided into that which is studied and seen with the naked eye (macrowear), and that which is studied and seen with a microscope (microwear).
+Wear is further subdivided into that which is studied and seen with the naked eye (macrowear), and that which is studied and seen with a microscope (microwear).
 This microwear constitutes the pits and scratches seen on the enamel surface, and different patterns of microwear can occur as a result of different diets.

-Some of the most conspicuous microwear constitutes chips in the teeth which is seen in irregular surfaces, in contrast to crown wear which is the more gradual and incremental.
-Chipping usually occurs when the enamel cannot withstand the force exerted by the jaws, and as a result a fracture can arise in the teeth, particularly when a foreign element is between the teeth.
-Causes, therefore, include inclusions within food, such as a bit of grit or bone, or more commonly today actions like biting your nails or chewing a pen.
-Injuries and force can also cause dental trauma like this.
-In relation to inferring diet, chipping can suggest inclusions within a meal, potentially bits of loose grindstone making its way into the finished cereal, and studies have also shown that hunter-gatherers have more chipping on their molars, whilst agricultural communities have the highest frequencies of chippings on the incisors.
+Some of the most conspicuous microwear constitutes chips in the teeth seen in irregular surfaces, in contrast to crown wear which is more gradual and incremental.
+Chipping usually occurs when the enamel cannot withstand the force exerted by the jaws, and as a result can cause tooth fracture, particularly when a foreign element is between the teeth.
+Causes, therefore, include inclusions within food, such as a bit of grit or bone, or more commonly today, actions like biting your nails or chewing a pen.
+Injuries and force also cause dental trauma like this.
+In relation to inferred diet, chipping can suggest inclusions within a meal, potentially bits of loose grindstone making its way into the finished cereal, studies have also shown that hunter-gatherers have more chipping on their molars, whilst agricultural communities have the highest frequencies of chippings on the incisors.